maxstreese/registravka4s/readme.md

 lazy val registravka4sVersion = "0.2.0"

 libraryDependencies ++= (
-  "com.streese.registravka4s" %% "registravka4s-core"    % registravka4sVersion,
   "com.streese.registravka4s" %% "registravka4s-akka"    % registravka4sVersion,
+  "com.streese.registravka4s" %% "registravka4s-kafka"   % registravka4sVersion,
   "com.streese.registravka4s" %% "registravka4s-streams" % registravka4sVersion
 )
 ```

-Please note that the only required dependency for any project from the above list is `core`.
-All other dependencies
+Please note that of all the libraries listed above you usually only require one - the one which wires up the
-may be added depending on the library/framework you use to interact with Kafka (e.g. `akka`).
-As of writing this,
+library/framework you use to interact with Kafka.
-RegistrAvKa4s supports Akka and Kafka Streams.

 ## Examples